czim/laravel-cms-models/documentation/Strategies.md

 In the `form.fields` section for the field for which a reference should configured, configure its `options` section for the following keys:

+- `strategy` (string)
-- `strategy`: the reference strategy FQN, classname or alias to use,
+    The reference strategy FQN, classname or alias to use,

+- `source` (string)
-- `source`: the source attribute(s) to pass on to the reference strategy,
+    The source attribute(s) to pass on to the reference strategy,

+- `target` (string)
-- `target`: the target attributes to use for searching, if a search term for autocomplete strategies is given.
+    The target attributes to use for searching, if a search term for autocomplete strategies is given.
     If no target is defined, the `source` attribute(s) are searched instead, if possible.

+- `context_strategy` (string)
-- `context_strategy`: an extra optional context strategy FQN, classname or alias to modify the query for the references.
+    An extra optional context strategy FQN, classname or alias to modify the query for the references.

 For an example of a form field display strategy that makes use of this, see `Czim\CmsModels\View\FormFieldStrategies\ModelRelationSingleStrategy`.